Improve your health by learning

 Takeaways

 It is not necessary to eat during the middle of a workout if it is less than an hour long.
 However, if you plan to engage in intense workout for more than 1 hour, eating some simple carbs during the middle of a workout might help maintain your blood sugar levels, improve endurance, and prevent fatigue.
-Also, keep in mind that everyone has different tolerance to eating before and during the middle of a workout, so experiment with different foods and timing to find what works best for you.
+Everyone has different tolerance to eating before and during the middle of a workout, so experiment with different foods and timing to find what works best for you.

 If you have diabetes and take insulin, it's crucial to understand the optimal timing for insulin injections, meals, and exercise.
 Check out this article to learn more about managing your insulin regimen for better blood sugar control.